cara-lang/compiler/DESIGN.md

 - [ ] cara run   (from Tests docs)
 - [ ] cara test  (from Tests docs)
 - [ ] lists have optional end and start , delimiter
+- [ ] complex numbers in stdlib
+- [ ] bigintegers in stdlib
+- [ ] bigdecimals in stdlib
+- [ ] fractions in stdlib
+- [ ] int8, int16, int32, int64 in language
+- [ ] uint8, uint16, uint32, uint64 in language
+- [ ] float32, float64 in language